 - Awards/honors, involvement, leadership, and service

 Applicants are rated on the following scale by category (listed above) and then assigned an overall grade.
-The ratings and criteria are as follows:

 - Outstanding: All of the applicant’s materials exemplify superior and/or exceptional characteristics that contribute to the specific evaluation categories.

 - Excellent: The applicant’s materials illustrate extremely strong, but not exceptional, characteristics.
 The reviewer may have a reservation, but there are enough redeeming features to compensate for, or outweigh, the reservation.

 - Good: The applicant’s materials demonstrate competitive average characteristics in most of the criteria, but may be particularly strong in one or more areas.
 The reviewer may have reservations about the applicant’s academic competitiveness.

 - Average/Fair: While the applicant’s materials are competitive in each of the criteria, the reviewer has substantial concerns about the overall strength of the application and may have reservations about the applicant’s academic competitiveness.